contentful/guide-to-integrating-algolia-and-contentful-with-react-js/docs/blog-post-draft.md

 const client = algoliasearch(ALGOLIA_APP_ID, ALGOLIA_API_TOKEN)
 const index = client.initIndex(ALGOLIA_INDEX)

-export const getPosts = async (query = '') => {
+export const getPostsData = async (query = '') => {
   try {
     const data = await index.search(query)
-    return data
+    return {
+      posts: data.hits
+    }
   } catch (error) {
     return undefined
   }
 }
 ```

 With this we're retrieving our credentials, creating an algolia client and initializing the index, which will allow us to perform queries against it.
-The `getPosts` function will help us to retrieve our posts based on a string query.
+The `getPostsData` function will help us to retrieve our posts based on a string query.

 ## Fetching data from the index and showing it in the client